 Arjuna was quite sure that the conclusion he reached to not fight was noble.
-He thought that Sri Krishna would applaud his thought process when he gave various reasons for his conclusion.
-But Sri Krishna surprised Arjuna by reprimanding him with strong words, saying that his behavior is not befitting a person of his stature as indicated in the previous verses.
-From the reaction he received from Sri Krishna, Arjuna started doubting himself.
+He thought that Shri Krishna would applaud his thought process when he gave various reasons to arrive at that conclusion.
+But Shri Krishna surprised Arjuna.
+He reprimanded him with strong words.
+Shri Krishna said that Arjuna’s behavior is not befitting a person of his stature as indicated in the earlier verses.
+From the reaction he received from Shri Krishna, Arjuna started doubting himself.

 Chapter 2, Verse 7